Dual Diagnosis Treatment Augusta, GA

 Comm Service Board Of Middle Ga Ogeechee Division - 25.8 miles from Augusta, GA

-Comm Service Board Of Middle Ga Ogeechee Division is a dual-diagnosis treatment center in Waynesboro, Georgia that offers treatment for substance use and mental health disorders that include BPD as well as bulimia.
+Comm Service Board Of Middle Ga Ogeechee Division is a dual-diagnosis treatment center in Waynesboro, Georgia that provides treatment services for alcohol or drug addiction and mental health disorders that include major depressive disorder as well as bulimia.

 Address: 292 West 4th Street, Waynesboro, GA 30830 in Burke County